dataminer-site/dataminer-site.github.io/_posts/2021-11-12-moving-holistic.md

 layout: post
 title:  "Fast Moving Holistic Aggregates"
 author: Richard Wesley
-excerpt: DuckDB, a free and Open-Source analytical data management system, has a windowing API that can compute complex moving aggregates like interquartile ranges and median absolute deviation much faster than the conventional approaches.
+excerpt: DataMiner, a free and Open-Source analytical data management system, has a windowing API that can compute complex moving aggregates like interquartile ranges and median absolute deviation much faster than the conventional approaches.
 ---

 In a [previous post](/2021/10/13/windowing.html), we described the DataMiner windowing architecture and mentioned the support for some advanced moving aggregates.
-In this post, we will compare the performance various possible moving implementations of these functions and explain how DuckDB's performant implementations work.
+In this post, we will compare the performance various possible moving implementations of these functions and explain how DataMiner's performant implementations work.

 <!--more-->